The Lantern

 Backgrounds are derived, not selected.
 Story backgrounds are generated from the actual content of your conversation, not chosen from a preset library.
 The scene context, the character appearances, the mood—all extracted from what is actually happening in the chat.

 Characters look like themselves.
-The appearance resolution pipeline consults Aurora’s physical descriptions, clothing records, usage contexts, and the narrative itself.
+The appearance resolution pipeline consults Aurora’s physical descriptions, wardrobe, usage contexts, and the narrative itself.
 A character who changed clothes during the conversation appears in their current outfit, not their default one.

 The prompt knows the provider.
 Expansion is not one-size-fits-all.
 The cheap LLM crafts prompts sized and styled for the specific image provider, incorporating provider-specific guidance and style trigger phrases.
 What works for DALL·E is not what works for Grok Imagine.